Funeral Industry in Canada - image showing a burial

 The funeral industry in Canada is an incredibly important industry that has a long history and is deeply ingrained in Canadian culture.
 It is an industry that is often misunderstood and shrouded in mystery, but it plays a crucial role in the lives of many Canadians.

-The funeral industry in Canada has a long history that dates back to the early 19th century.
+Funerals in Canada date back to the early 19th century.
 Before the establishment of the funeral industry, funerals were typically managed by families and communities.
 However, with the increasing urbanization and industrialization of Canadian society, the funeral industry began to emerge as a distinct and specialized industry.

 The Basics